-But it's all essentially fluff wrapped in meringue -- a lot of shiny happy people looking shiny and happy while doing nasty things to each other.
+It's all essentially fluff wrapped in meringue -- a lot of shiny happy people looking shiny and happy while doing nasty things to each other.
 While wearing wonderful clothes.

-Take heart, however -- the show was based on a treatment by novelist Kate Atkinson (creator of Jackson Brodie), and the initial script was written by original showrunner Jennifer Schuur (who left before the show ever aired, citing "creative differences").
+The show was based on a treatment by novelist Kate Atkinson (creator of Jackson Brodie), and the initial script was written by original showrunner Jennifer Schuur (who left before the show ever aired, citing "creative differences").
 Atkinson is one of the executive producers (so far), so there might be some good stuff yet to come.

-Certainly, Rhimes' track record for generating hits (Scandal, Grey's Anatomy, Getting Away with Murder, etc.) suggests The Chase may be with us for years to come, but I wouldn't be counting on it to deliver much more than a mild-mannered (but nice looking) fantasy.
+Certainly, Rhimes' track record for generating frothy hits (Scandal, Grey's Anatomy, Getting Away with Murder, etc.) suggests The Chase may be with us for years to come, but I wouldn't be counting on it to deliver much more than a mild-mannered (but nice looking) fantasy.